- This error is a never-completed uninstallation, which doesn’t allow you to uninstall any program.

 2. Use a third-party Uninstaller

-There are some third-party uninstallers that are the more powerful solution than Windows’ own uninstaller.
+There are some third-party uninstallers that are more powerful than Windows’ own uninstaller.
+Unfortunately, removing software from the add or remove programs panel, often leaves behind unwanted files or registry entries.

 3. Perform a System Restore